-At the moment, there are a multitude of methods shareholders can use to monitor publicly traded companies.
-A pair of the most under-the-radar are hedge fund and insider trading interest.
-At Insider Monkey, our research analyses have shown that, historically, those who follow the best picks of the best investment managers can beat their index-focused peers by a superb amount (see just how much).
+To the average investor there are several gauges shareholders can use to assess publicly traded companies.
+Some of the most underrated gauges are hedge fund and insider trading moves.
+Our experts have shown that, historically, those who follow the top picks of the best hedge fund managers can trounce their index-focused peers by a very impressive amount (see the details here).

-With these “truths” under our belt, we’re going to take a gander at the latest action regarding SkyWest, Inc. (NASDAQ:SKYW).
+We’re going to take a glance at the key hedge fund action encompassing SkyWest, Inc. (NASDAQ:SKYW).